loveandpeople/lpri/README.md

 ## About

-The IRI (IOTA reference implementation) is open-source Java software that runs on the IOTA Mainnet as well as the Devnet.
-This software defines the current IOTA protocol, which allows nodes to do the following:
+The LPRI (LP reference implementation) is open-source Java software that runs on the LP Mainnet as well as the Devnet.
+This software defines the current LP protocol, which allows nodes to do the following:

 - Validate transactions
 - Store valid transactions in a ledger
 - Allow clients to interact with the them through a an HTTP API

 This is beta software, so there may be performance and stability issues.
-Please report any issues in our [issue tracker](https://github.com/iotaledger/iri/issues/new).
+Please report any issues in our [issue tracker](https://github.com/loveandpeople/lpri/issues/new).

 ## Prerequisites

-To run IRI, you need the following:
+To run LPRI, you need the following:

 - 4GB RAM
 - 64-bit processor